Written by Craig Fearn

 What Factors Affect How Long SEO Takes?

-Competition level, your starting point, resources invested, and content quality all matter.
+Competition level, your starting point, resources invested, and content quality all determine your timeline.
+According to SEO.com, 60% of SEO practitioners report seeing initial ranking improvements within 4 to 6 months.

 Your starting point matters too.
 A new website starts from zero authority.
 An established site with existing rankings and backlinks has a foundation to build on.
 Local SEO for a business in a small town moves faster than national campaigns against big brands.